 What Are The Different Types Of Probiotics?

-These probiotics are available in certain foods ins your kitchens.
-Which is what we will see now.
+These probiotics are available in certain foods in your kitchens – which is what we will see now.

 Yogurt is one of the best sources of probiotics.
 It is made from milk that is fermented by bifidobacteria and lactic acid bacteria.
 More interestingly, yogurt is a better option than milk for people who are lactose intolerant.
 And it has been associated with improved bone health and blood pressure levels (1), (2).